New York Life | October 3, 2023

 For lots of us, the highlight of Halloween is the costumes and having our own, or our kids’, costumes admired by everyone we know.
-If you’re the sort of person who throws a Halloween party every year just to have a costume competition, then fear not.
-Just take the competition online.
-In fact, you can take the whole thing to another level by getting everyone to do short video clips featuring a scary moment, complete with costume and a soundtrack.
+Why not throw a Halloween party and have a costume competition?
 Best scare wins!

-We all know someone who gets out the Christmas decorations in early September.
-Well, this year, it’s Halloween’s turn.
-Why not go big on decorations, get the kids involved in making them and get them up and around the house about mid-October.
+We all know someone who gets out the Christmas decorations in early fall.
+Well, this year, make it Halloween’s turn.
+Why not go big on decorations, get the kids involved in making them, and get them up and around the house in mid-October.

 Second only to the costumes at Halloween are the candy and baked goods.
 So, gather everyone together and get baking.
 The internet is full of ways to turn ordinary delicious treats into spooky ones – cobweb icing, spider truffles, haunted house cakes and meringue ghosts.
 Get some inspiration online or find your own way to turn gorgeous cakes into gruesome bakes.